vergiliu/vergiliu.github.io/_drafts/cd.md

 - first chance to check if automated deployment works
 - tend to your acc testing over time
 - parallelize, virtualize, use grid (for Selenium)

 Ch 9 - Non Functional Requirements
+- Performance - time to process a single trasaction
+- Throughput - number of transactions the system can process in a given timespan
+- Capacity - maxim throughput the system can sustain with acceptable response time for a given request
+- it's essential to identify correctly which one is the main focus point
+- important to consider them upfront, in the early phases of the project as they are more difficult to tackle later on
+- "Premature optimization is the root of all evil" - D. Knuth
+- try to avoid the tendency to start with optimizing, and concentrate on writing "clean" code
+- important ability during testing is to be able to simulate realistic use scenarios
+- capacity tests should be able to run in parallel with different scenarios
+- isolate environments as far as possible
+- be careful about virtualizing
+- be wary about assuming (linear) scaling in case performance testing environment is not same as production
+	- most of the times, it is difficult to get same prod. environment just for capacity testing
+- Automatic capacity testing
+	- tests should be short, repeatable, robust and test real-world scenarios
+	- we can try to scale up acceptance scenarios which are already well defined/undestood and real
+	- recommendation is to avoid capacity testing through UI and focus more on API/low-level API
+	- for high performance apps, the tests themselves must be certified in some way that they apply the counted on load to the environment and that they are not the actual bottleneck
+- overall it might be a good idea to separate capacity tests out of the pipeline if integrating them is a too-complex task

 Ch 10 - Deploying and Releasing Applications
 Ch 11 - Managing Infra and Environments page 325